 The problem with wind farms when they are abandoned is getting the turbines removed, as usual there are no Green environmentalists to be seen.
 The City of Palm Springs was forced to enact an ordinance requiring their removal from San Gorgonio.
 But California’s Kern County, encompassing the Tehachapi area, has no such law.
 Imagine the outraged Green chorus if those turbines were abandoned oil drilling rigs.

 The truth is: wind energy is just a tax scam.
 Ben Lieberman, a senior policy analyst focusing on energy and environmental issues for the Heritage Foundation, is not surprised.
-He asks:
+He asks:“If wind power made sense, why would it need a government subsidy in the first place?
+It’s a bubble which bursts as soon as the government subsidies end.”

 And therein lies a lesson for those who seek to make fortunes out of tax payer subsidies, and for those who want to live in a dream world of “clean energy”, the whole renewables industry of solar, wind and biomass is just an artificial bubble incapable of surviving without subsides from governments and tax payers.
 The Green evangelists who push so hard for these wind farms, as usual have not thought the whole idea through.